At least 12.5% of Western Massachusetts residents are living below the poverty line, and that number is growing.

 Go Orange – Help us kick off our month-long effort to raise awareness in support of hunger-relief.
 Encourage your friends, family, and coworkers to join you and don your best orange attire!
 Share how you go orange with us on Facebook or Twitter.

-Family Volunteer Day - The Food Bank is excited to announce our first ever Family Volunteer Day, Sunday September 8th.
-All ages are welcome!
+Family Volunteer Day – All ages are welcome to our monthly Family Volunteer Days, where you can learn about the work that we do and support the community.
 Visitors will chose between a host of activities including educational programs for youth, a tour of our warehouse and a host of volunteer opportunities so that you and your family can join in the fight against hunger.
-See our official flyer for the event.